peilinUWU/rasa/README.md

 - A video guide is also available [here](https://youtu.be/IUYdwy8HPVc) on YouTube.

 When Rasa X is set up and running, connect it to this repo using Integrated Version Control where you deploy a SSH key.
 After that you can train the model on Rasa X and start sharing it with users to let them interact with the chatbot.

+Note that the actions.py file is not pulled from there, instead the file that is used is located on the virtual machine when you build the docker.
+Also, the topic flow on my side is currently scripted (opening question -> topic sport -> topic animal) as mentioned before, so some re-designs on the story will be needed to make it more general.